List of sports events affected by the new virus from China

 Iran suspends all sports events from Feb.
 24 for 10 days, except Pro League soccer matches behind closed doors.

-Tokyo Olympics training of volunteers in Japan postponed from February to May.
+Tokyo Olympic training of volunteers in Japan postponed from February to May.

 Chinese Anti-Doping Agency suspended testing from Feb.
 3-21.